opicron/mysticbbs/README.md

 # mysticbbs

-Synology specific Docker install of the mystic BBS software
+Synology specific Docker install of the Mystic v1.12 alpha 39 BBS software

+// Yes, I know there is an version alpha 46

 29/09/2020:
 - added EXPOSE ports for Synology docker